ayojs/ayo/README.md

 Ayo.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-Ayo.js shares with the rest of the JavaScript implementations the [`npm` package ecosystem][], the largest set of open source libraries in the world.
+Ayo.js, like the rest of the JavaScript implementations, benefits from the [`npm` package ecosystem][], the largest set of open source libraries in the world.

 Contributions, policies, and releases are managed under an